-CMS provides the LIEP (Language Instruction Educational Plan)/ EL (English Learner) Program at all high schools.
-Students whose primary language is not English and who are identified as Multilingual Learners (MLs) qualify for services based on the English Language Proficiency test (WAPT, WIDA Screener & ACCESS).
+CMS provides Multilingual Learner Programs at all high schools.
+Students whose primary language is not English and who are identified as Multilingual Learners (MLs) qualify for services based on the English Language Proficiency test (WIDA Screener & ACCESS).

-EL program goals are to help students attain English language proficiency and to meet appropriate academic achievement standards for grade promotion and graduation.
+ML program goals are to support students in attaining English language proficiency and to meet appropriate academic achievement standards for grade promotion and graduation.

-All core content classes in which ML students participate; are taught in English and incorporate integrated language support to meet the needs of students at every language proficiency level.
+All core content classes in which ML students participate are taught in English and incorporate integrated language support to meet the needs of students at every language proficiency level.